The benchmark for agents that run the experiment — not just propose it.

 How USW compares

-Closer to how science is actually done — department-driven, Nature-level tasks, mixed environments, and verification at every step.
+Closer to how science is actually done — deploy-first and scientist-driven, Nature-level tasks, mixed environments, GUI-based simulation, and multi-task workflows.

-Submit the procedure behind your Nature-family paper — the goal, the steps, the tools, and the scores you expect.
-After expert review it becomes a University of Scientific Workflow task.
+Submit the research you are actually working on — the goal, the workflow, the tools, and the rubric you would judge it by.
+After peer review it becomes a University of Scientific Workflow task.